Skip to content

 Don’t drink regular coffee or any other kind of caffeinated refreshments for at least 8 hours before bed.

-Taking regular exercise is one of the best ways to keep yourself fit and healthy.
+Getting regular exercise is one of the best ways to improve sleep in older persons.
 There is a proven link between exercising and healthy sleep.
 If you’re able to, you should fit in at least 20 minutes of exercise every day.

-Mindfulness exercises can really help us to fall asleep and, perhaps more importantly, to fall back asleep if we wake up in the night.
-There are plenty of online resources and apps that can help you practice and learn more about these useful techniques.
+There are plenty of online resources and apps that can help you practise and learn more about these useful techniques.

 Comfort Keepers Homecare Services Can Help You